March 5, 2018, by Carla

 By Rebecca Heasman, Employability Officer, Sutton Bonington Campus

 Many people say that pursuing your passion is the key to finding career fulfilment and success.
 But have you ever stopped to think that understanding your personality preferences and characteristics could be just as important?
 Identifying your natural tendencies and patterns of thinking, feeling and acting is a really good way to find the right role for you.

 A preference is what you like.
 For instance, you may prefer sweet popcorn to salted popcorn.
 This doesn’t mean that you won’t sometimes choose to eat salted popcorn, but in general, you prefer sweet.
 There are no right or wrong preferences, and each preference has its own strengths and challenges.

 Interested in finding out more about your personality preferences?
-Complete a questionnaire based on Jung’s theory under the section ‘I want an in-depth look’
+Complete Profiling for Success based on Jung’s theory under the section ‘I want an in-depth look’

 Why is it important when thinking about my career?

 Not everyone is suited to working with data in the same way that not everyone is best placed in customer-facing roles.
 You might thrive working closely with others or work best independently.
 We’re all different, so it’s important to understand those differences and embrace them.
 Being self-aware can help you to use this knowledge to your advantage in the world of work.

 Understanding your personality type and identifying where you feel most comfortable can significantly affect your career choice.
 It can also impact on how happy you feel at work.
 Extensive research suggests that people experience more job satisfaction when they can express and use their preferences in a work environment that corresponds with their attitudes and values.